The Daily Walk with Love

 and internet neutrality are vital to mankind’s future

-Wikipedia defines Net Neutrality as follows: “Net neutrality (also network neutrality, internet neutrality, or net equality) is the principle that Internet service providers and governments should treat all data on the Internet the same, not discriminating or charging differentially by user, content, site, platform, application, type of attached equipment, or mode of communication.”
+Wikipedia defines Net Neutrality as follows: “Net neutrality (also network neutrality, internet neutrality, or net equality) is the principle that Internet service providers and governments should treat all data on the Internet the same, not discriminating or charging differentialy by user, content, site, platform, application, type of attached equipment, or mode of communication.”

 When you go online to browse, work, connect with others or just do whatever you want to, you have certain expectations.
 At the most basic level, you want to have the freedom to see, hear or read whatever you want.